reale/moon-buggy/README.md

 Drive some car across the moon.

-The classical ascii-art game by [Jochen Voss](https://github.com/seehuhn), with a patch by [Roberto Reale](https://github.com/robertoreale).
+The classical ascii-art game by [Jochen Voss](https://github.com/seehuhn), with a few patches of mine.

+## Rationale

+`moon-buggy` is an extremely simple game, yet one written with clarity and with an obvious pedagogical goal in mind—as far as the code is concerned, as a matter of fact.

+I decided to write little patches in the mid 2000s, to teach myself basic data structures and algorithms in C.

 ## Installation